Decentralized Algorithms for Wasserstein Barycenters: Overview of the Thesis

-In Chapter \ref{ch:WB}, we provide primal algorithm to compute unregularized Wasserstein barycenters with no limitations in contrast to the regularized-based methods, which are numerically unstable under a small value of the regularization parameter.
-The algorithm is based on saddle-point problem reformulation and the application of mirror prox algorithm with a specific norm.
+In Chapter \ref{ch:WB}, we provide saddle point approach to compute unregularized Wasserstein barycenters with no limitations in contrast to the regularized-based methods, which are numerically unstable under a small value of the regularization parameter.
+The approach is based on the saddle-point problem reformulation and the application of mirror prox algorithm with a specific norm.
 We also show how the algorithm can be executed in a decentralized manner.
-The complexity of the proposed methods meets the best known results in decentralized and non-decentralized setting.
+The complexity of the proposed methods meets the best known results in the decentralized and non-decentralized setting.

 Chapter \ref{ch:decentralized} has interests other than Wasserstein barycenters.
 The purpose of this Chapter is obtaining the optimal bounds on the number of communication rounds and oracle calls for the gradient of the dual objective per node in the problem of minimizing the sum of strongly convex functions with Lipschitz continuous gradients.
 Thus, this Chapter complements Chapter \ref{ch:dual} for the case of additionally Lipschitz smooth (stochastic) objectives.